KLGC League Rules Meeting, 4/5/2021

 We will play Out of Bounds(OB) the same way we have in the past.
 We will re-tee or re-shoot from previous spot.
 This way there is no debate on where it went out of bounds.

-If a ball is plugged in the fairway, you can pull, clean and place.
+If a ball is plugged in the fairway, you can pick up, clean and place.

 Men’s League Meals